hradiladam/calculator-fixed/readme.md

 ## Technologies Used

 **Frontend:**
-- HTML, CSS, and modular JavaScript
+- HTML, CSS, and TypeScript
 - Font Awesome for button icons
 - Google Fonts
 - Hosted on GitHub Pages